-The type designation and engine number are stamped into the cylinder block on the right-hand side of the engine.
-See illustration.
+The type designation and engine serial number are specified on a type plate affixed to the right-hand side of the flywheel housing.
+The engine number is also stamped on the right-hand side of the cylinder block.
+See the arrow in illustration.